Skip to content

 You girl with long dark hair and white t-shirt wearing headphones and holding her mobile smiling whilst standing in a bus

-Half of all workers report feeling stressed by their morning commute.
+Half of all workers report feeling stressed by their morning commute, opens in a new tab.
 No matter how you get to the office, you deserve to start your workday feeling calm, energised and prepared.
 Here’s how to switch those morning moments from slog to serenity.

 Why are commutes so stressful?

-Research tells us that there are several key reasons many of us find our morning commute a bit of an ordeal.
+Research, opens in a new tab tells us that there are several key reasons many of us find our morning commute a bit of an ordeal.

 Overcrowded public transport, lengthy delays and unexpected cancellations can cause symptoms of anxiety and trigger a cortisol spike which makes us feel stressed.
 Physical and emotional symptoms include sweating, irritability and feelings of panic which, over time and if constant, can cause health issues.
 Extended journeys can also mean you’re late for work – another stress-inducing factor.